whosonfirst/go-whosonfirst-kml/README.md

 ### kmltocsv

+_There are many KML to CSV tools.
+This one is ours._

-Takes one or more KML files as inputs and outputs a CSV document with the following headers: `latitude,longitude,name,description`.
+Takes one or more KML files as inputs and outputs a CSV document (to `STDOUT`) with the following headers: `latitude,longitude,name,description`.
 For example:

 ```
 ./bin/kmltocsv ~/Downloads/icecream.kml